Some links in this post may be affiliate links

 Avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.

-For a large Council Tree which may be difficult to handle, annually replenish the top 2-4 in. of soil with fresh soil while taking care not to injure the roots.
+For a large Council Tree which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.

 Ficus Yellow Gem can be propagated during the growing season by air layering or by stem and stem-tip cuttings.